 Oliver Lang

-I am a doctoral candidate in the Department of Political Science at the University of Wisconsin-Madison, specializing in comparative politics, political communication, and political economy.
+I am a doctoral candidate in the Department of Political Science at the University of Wisconsin-Madison, and a visiting researcher at the Hertie School of Governance in Berlin.
+My work spans comparative politics, political communication, and political economy.

-Before coming to Madison, I completed my undergraduate studies in political science and economics at [Your Previous Institution].
-My work has been supported by [relevant fellowships or grants].
+Before coming to Madison, I completed my undergraduate studies in International and Middle Eastern Studies at the University of Washington.